davidiny/bleudot-backend/README.md

 # To create database
 [For More Help Installing Postgres](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3)

-1. Start psql shell with `psql` command
-2. Run `CREATEDB original_database` to create a local database
+1. Run `psql -U postgres -c "CREATEDB original_database" to create a local database
-3. Run `CREATE ROLE admin WITH LOGIN PASSWORD 'admin';` to create a local `admin` role
+2. Run `psql -U postgres -c "CREATE ROLE admin WITH LOGIN PASSWORD 'admin'";` to create a local `admin` role
-4. Run `GRANT ALL PRIVILEGES ON DATABASE original_database TO admin;` to grant the `admin` privileges
+3. Run `psql -U "GRANT ALL PRIVILEGES ON DATABASE original_database TO admin";` to grant the `admin` privileges

 # File Structure